bbardakk/nd0821-c3-starter-code/starter/model_card_template.md

 ## Metrics

 We evaluate our models with three different metrics.
+Precision, Recall and Fbeta is selected because of our problem is formulated as classification.

 Precision: 0.832
 Recall: 0.443
 Fbeta: 0.578

+## Caveats and Recommendation

+The trained model always gives higher Precision score than Recall.
+This means that when the model says "1", it says confidently, however it misses many positive instances.

 ## Ethical Considerations

-The data is already anınymized.
+This open source data (1994 census database) is already anonymized.
+The fields like name, ISSN number, date of birth are not presented.
+The data may have some bias based on race or sex which can be analyzed more detaily to understand.